cristyduran/html-audio-element/README.md

 * HTML
 * CSS

-> I practice using the HTML audio element using the controls attribute and the source element to provide alternative audio files which the browser may choose from.
+I practiced using the HTML audio element using the controls attribute and the source element to provide alternative audio files which the browser may choose from.